 Our aim is to be a front door to Durham University, sharing the wealth of knowledge and research generated by students and academics from all over the world who use our collections.
 Find out more about who we are and how you can get in contact.

-Our Collections Outreach team offer a range of hybrid, interactive taught programmes and events for school, community groups, families and life-long learners.
+Our Learning and Engagement Team offer a range of interactive taught programmes and events for schools, community groups, families and life-long learners.

 Want to get involved?

 There are lots of different ways you can get involved with our venues and collections.

 Find out more about joining one of our Friends organisations, volunteering your time or donating to the collections.
 Learn more about our opportunities for artists and creative practitioners.

 We welcome anyone who wishes to study our collections and archives.
 We offer a range of research facilities at our museums and other collections sites for pre-booked research visits.

 A diverse group of international students, including participants from North America, China and India, have worked together to produce the latest exhibition on display at the Museum of Archaeology.
 ‘Throwing it Out There: The Archaeology of Ritual, Rivers and Rubbish’ will open on 15 June.
 The students have created this exhibition as part of their course, the MA Museum and Artefact Studies, in the Department of Archaeology.

 'Stories from the River: Exploring the history of Durham, the finds of underwater archaeologist Gary Bankhead', launches on Monday 20 February at the Museum of Archaeology within Palace Green Library.
 The exhibition explores the stories connected through objects discovered in the River Wear, evoking the social history of Durham’s past 800 years.